jonasblasques/data-engineering-zoomcamp-notes/3_Data-Warehouse/README.md

 ![dw7](images/dw7.jpg)

-Now that we have created our external table, let's quickly query it.
+Now that we have created our external table, let's run this query:

 ```sql
 SELECT * FROM taxi-rides-ny.nytaxi.external_yellow_tripdata limit 10;
 ```

+Let's check the results:

 ![dw8](images/dw8.jpg)